peprodev/pepro-ultimate-invoice-git/readme.txt

 -   and .....

-### New Features in version 1.1.0
+### New Features in version 1.1.6

 - Integration with Dokan
 - Multiple-template per order
 - Color Schemes for invoices
 - Separated template for pre-invoice
-- Added hooks so you can bundle your invoice template with wordpress theme
+- Added hooks so you can bundle your invoice template with WordPress theme

 -----------------------